Sexual Objectification is Not a Human Right

 We better start caring.

 To choose to appropriate the body parts of the opposite sex is sexual objectification.
-It exploits human wholeness, rooted in sex and renders it into parts to be reassembled into, not only a costume, but a commodity for use by another.
+It exploits human wholeness, rooted in sex, and renders it into pieces to be reassembled into not only a costume but a commodity for use by another.
 For as bad as other avenues of sexual objectification and exploitation are - and they are terrible - we at least understand they’re not positive, let alone a human right.
-Even prostitution, which has been euphemistically rebranded to “sex work,” by some, is at least not being sold to us, via corporations, as a positive lifestyle expression.
+Even prostitution, which has been euphemistically rebranded to “sex work” by some, is at least not being sold to us, via corporations, as a positive lifestyle expression.
 Goldman Sachs, so far, has no coming out ceremonies at their banks for prostitutes and workshops for allies of prostitutes, as they do for men who appropriate women’s body parts.
-We do not yet have a “prostitute’s day of visibility,” nor do we have feminists, even those supporting prostitution as a work model, calling for a celebration of prostitute’s visibility.
+We do not yet have a “prostitute’s day of visibility,” nor do we have feminists, even those supporting prostitution as a working model, calling for a celebration of prostitutes’ visibility.

-This terrible blind spot, of many feminists protecting men who appropriate the sexed body parts of women, is a facet of our conditioning to femininity: to defer to men, to emotionally protect and take care of them at cost to ourselves, especially if they present themselves as vulnerable.
+This terrible blind spot of many feminists protecting men who appropriate the sexed body parts of women is a facet of our conditioning to femininity: to defer to men, to emotionally defend and take care of them at a cost to ourselves, especially if they present themselves as vulnerable.

-This conditioning to demure to men and to emotionally protect them, at cost to our own well-being, is how the Boston Strangler got into so many women’s apartments in a metropolitan city, where women know well the dangers of inviting strange men into their homes.
+This conditioning to demure to men and to emotionally protect them, at a cost to our well-being, is how the Boston Strangler got into so many women’s apartments in a metropolitan city, where women know well the dangers of inviting strange men into their homes.
 It’s how Ted Bundy, wooed his victims into isolation and to their ultimate deaths.
-Bundy, often walked with his arm in a cast, at night, on college campuses, while fumbling with books or a kayak, near his car, to invite lone women’s help, and help they did.
+Bundy, often walked with his arm in a cast, at night, on college campuses while fumbling with books or a kayak near his car to invite lone women’s help, and help they did.

-The Boston Strangler and Ted Bundy were not just killers, they didn’t just sexually objectify women, they were “nice” men.
+The Boston Strangler and Ted Bundy were not just killers; they didn’t just sexually objectify women; they were “nice” men.
 The Boston strangler was reportedly charming.
 Ted Bundy had women writing to him in prison after he was convicted.
-Ann Rule wrote a book about their friendship and their camaraderie working together at a suicide hotline.
-He was described by her (and others) as clever and seemed to genuinely care about the people he saved via the hotline.
-Serial killers are often family men, with outstanding community relations.
+Ann Rule wrote a book about their friendship and camaraderie working together at a suicide hotline.
+He was described by her (and others) as clever and seemed to care about the people he saved via the hotline genuinely.
+Serial killers are often family men with outstanding community relations.